-these things & these things & these things In this verse, these things refers to the words of the Old Testament prophecies that were quoted in the previous verse, which were fulfilled in the events described in verses 13-14.
+these things & these things & these things

+In this verse, these things refers to the words of the Old Testament prophecies that were quoted in the previous verse, which were fulfilled in the events described in 12:13-14.
 If it would be helpful to your readers, you could state this explicitly.
-Alternate translation: "His disciples did not understand the meaning of these words from the scriptures" (See: Assumed Knowledge and Implicit Information (p.941)) (See: Assumed Knowledge and Implicit Information (p.941)) when Jesus was glorified If your language does not use the passive form in this way, you could express the idea in active form or in another way that is natural in your language.
+Alternate translation: "these words from the scriptures" (See: Assumed Knowledge and Implicit Information (p.935))

+when Jesus was glorified

+If your language does not use the passive form in this way, you could express the idea in active form or in another way that is natural in your language.
 If you must state who did the action, John implies that God did it.
+Alternate translation: "when God glorified Jesus" (See: Active or Passive (p.932))

+was glorified

-Alternate translation: "when God glorified Jesus" (See: Active or Passive (p.938)) was glorified Here, glorified could refer to: (1) when Jesus became alive again after he was killed.
+Here, glorified could refer to: (1) when Jesus became alive again after he was killed.
 Alternate translation: "when Jesus came back to life" (2) when Jesus returned to heaven.
 Alternate translation: "when Jesus went back to heaven" (3) both Jesus' resurrection and return to heaven.
-Alternate translation: "when Jesus came back to life and went back to heaven" (See: Assumed Knowledge and Implicit Information (p.941)) (See: Assumed Knowledge and Implicit Information (p.941)) these things had been written about him If your language does not use the passive form in this way, you could express the idea in active form or in another way that is natural in your language.
-Alternate translation: "the prophets have written these things about him" (See: Active or Passive (p.938)) (See: Active or Passive (p.938)) the crowd See how you translated crowd in 5:13.
-(See: Collective Nouns (p.961)) (See: Collective Nouns (p.961)) testified the crowd being with him Here, the crowd refers to the group of Jews who had seen Jesus raise Lazarus from the dead at Bethany in Chapter 11.
+Alternate translation: "when Jesus came back to life and went back to heaven" (See: Assumed Knowledge and Implicit Information (p.935))

+these things had been written about him

+If your language does not use the passive form in this way, you could express the idea in active form or in another way that is natural in your language.
+Alternate translation: "the prophets have written these things about him" (See: Active or Passive (p.932))

+the crowd

+See how you translated crowd in 5:13.
+(See: Collective Nouns (p.955))

+testified the crowd being with him

+Here, the crowd refers to the group of Jews who had seen Jesus raise Lazarus from the dead at Bethany in Chapter 11.
 This is a different crowd than the crowd mentioned in the next verse.
 If it would be helpful to your readers, you could state this explicitly.
-Alternate translation: "one crowd testified that they had been with him" (See: Assumed Knowledge and Implicit Information (p.941)) (See: Assumed Knowledge and Implicit Information (p.941)) raised him up from the dead See how you translated this phrase in verse 1.
+Alternate translation: "one crowd testified that they had been with him" (See: Assumed Knowledge and Implicit Information (p.935))

+raised him up from the dead

+See how you translated this phrase in 12:1.